stratacommons/stratacommons.github.io/docs/forum_terms_of_service.md

 ---
 layout: default
-title: Organizer Terms of Service
+title: Forum Terms of Service
 nav_order: 2
 ---

-# StrataCommons Terms of Service Agreement for the Organizer
+# StrataCommons Terms of Service Agreement for the Forum

-StrataCommons provides our users the ability to view strata corporation related information using the Internet in a unique way.
+StrataCommons provides our Forum users the ability to share strata corporation related information using the Internet in a unique way.
 The services offered by StrataCommons Forum includes our software (including any updates, new versions or new releases thereof), including, but not limited to, our website located at stratacommons.ca (“Site”) and any other services offered by StrataCommons in connection with the Site (any and all of the foregoing are referred to as the “Services”).
 The Services do not include any third-party service you may interact with via the Services.

 Please read the following terms and conditions (“Terms of Service”) carefully.
 These Terms of Service govern your access to and use of the Site and Services.
 The legally binding terms for your strata’s use of the Site and Services is contained in the agreement with your strata corporation.